Skip to content

 Thermocouple Voltage & Temperature

-Calculate thermocouple EMF voltage from hot junction temperature and cold junction compensation for Type K, J, T, and E thermocouples.
+Calculate thermocouple EMF voltage from temperature with cold junction compensation.
+Determine Seebeck output for Type K, J, T, and E sensors.

 Loading calculator...